0xFableOrg/xchain/pages/direction.md

-The goal there is to design this model in such a way that it is able to support existing external bridges (ideally, most/all of them) but is able to be seamlessly upgraded to an internal and/or trustless bridge model whenever that becomes available.
+The goal there is to design this model in such a way that it is able to support existing external bridges (ideally, most/all of them) but is able to be seamlessly upgraded to an internal and/or trust-minimized bridge model whenever that becomes available.
 The same model would also enable switching bridge providers if required.

 Examples of existing models include the [deposits]/[withdrawals] model of the OP Stack, [EIP-7833 (Public Cross Port)][7833], the [Inter-Blockchain Communication protocol (IBC)][IBC] and Hyperlane's